mtlynch/mtlynch.io/_posts/2019-07-15-hire-a-writer.md

 In my case, I noticed that I was burning a lot of time fixing grammatical errors for my writers.
 I thought it was a given that professional writers should use proper grammar, but in fairness, there are plenty of clients who don't care, so writers don't assume that they have to do it.
 Before seeking more applicants, I adjusted my job description to say that writers needed to use proper grammar.
 When I had subsequent writers submit content with grammatical errors, it was easier to say, "Hey, a lot of grammar errors are slipping though.
 Can you use a tool like Grammarly to check your writing before sending it to me?"

 * Revise your job description
+* Update your "example pieces"
 * Re-read your style guide
+  * Are there patterns of error that keep coming up that you can cover in your style guide?

 ---